haiiliin/abqpy/README.md

 # abqpy.com

-This is the source code for the website abqpy.com
+This is the generated HTML for the website abqpy.com